 Born and raised in Niagara, our roots and commitment to the well being of our community run deep.
 Our particular corner of Niagara is unique, providing a fertile environment for fostering our love of local history, music and art.

 Another passion is quite obvious to my guests as they sit down to enjoy a hearty country breakfast, a great opportunity to showcase the fabulous flavours of Niagara!

-I love to promote the incredible bounty and diversity of fruit and produce grown in our own neigbourhood.
+We love to promote the incredible bounty and diversity of fruit and produce grown in our own garden and neigbourhood.
 As our population has become increasingly urban there is little knowledge of what it takes to make food grow or whose hands do the tending of the orchards or vineyards.
-Over the past 20 years it has been gratifying to see the growing interest of my guests who want to learn about where their food comes from.
+Over the past 23 years it has been gratifying to see the growing interest of my guests who want to learn about where their food comes from.

 Shortly after opening the doors to our B+B I began the Fresh START initiative, actively promoting farms in our neighbourhood.
 I guaranteed a minimum of 90% Niagara grown produce on our breakfast menu.

 Teaching my guests about how we grow food in Niagara is one of the highlights of the breakfast experience at Applewood Hollow!